 If none of these high-risk factors exist, the caller will be asked if they would like to talk to a counselor in lieu of a police response.
 At any time if a counselor believes the caller is in imminent danger, they will dispatch police to the scene.

-The HCPD has a full-time Mental Health Section, which is staffed with four full-time employees: a sworn police sergeant, two sworn police officers and a civilian employee who is a Licensed Clinical Professional Counselor (LCPC).
+The HCPD has a full-time Crisis Intervention Section, which is staffed with four full-time employees: a sworn police sergeant, two sworn police officers and a civilian employee who is a Licensed Clinical Professional Counselor (LCPC).
 The section addresses issues related to police calls for mental health crises, suicides and suicide attempts, and emergency petitions, in which people are taken by police to the hospital if they pose a risk to themselves or someone else.
 When mental health incidents occur, the section members provide follow-up support for people and family members.
 They make referrals and ensure appropriate resources are being provided.

 All officers receive annual refresher in-service training in behavioral and mental health crises.
 Every new recruit officer receives more than 30 hours of training on mental health in the police academy.
 These trainings include an overview of behavioral health, what to do when encountering an individual with possible mental illness, de-escalation techniques, suicide prevention and reducing stigma, among other curricula.